Juan-Oclock/kansyl/AppStore/AppStoreMetadata.md

 ### Notes for Review
 - App uses local notifications for trial reminders
-- iCloud sync is optional and user-controlled
+- Cloud sync is optional and user-controlled
 - No account creation required
 - All features available without internet connection
 - Premium features are optional IAP